 Remember Blockbuster?
 The movie rental giant who at one time had over 9000 locations across the U.S.?
 You could rent a couple of movies, grab a bucket of popcorn and settle in for a nice Saturday evening.
 Enter Netflix, who in 2007 started selling streaming services through the Internet with “video on demand,” giving subscribers access to thousands of TV shows, movies, documentaries and more without commercials.

 BAM!
 Seven years later, Blockbuster started closing stores.
 Now Netflix is the video giant.
 (Not without problems, the struggle was real for them, but that is another post for another time.)
 That is because with a small monthly fee subscription and a good Internet service provider, you can have movies and shows at your fingertips without leaving your house.

 Netflix allows users to turn on their TV and tune in to anything they want (available on Netflix) at any time.
 “Binge Watching” is now a term coined by users who watch an entire season of a show in a couple of days.

-How much bandwidth do I need to stream Netflix data?
+How much data do I need to Stream Netflix?